Working in soft pastel, I create meditative still lifes and impressionist landscapes.

 In my still lifes I depict well-loved objects and simple glass shapes, in muted interior daylight.

-A new experiment for me over the past year has been to start very dark, and then slowly to create an imagined shape, to see what emerges into the light.
+A new experiment for me over the past couple of years has been to start very dark, and then slowly to create an imagined shape, to see what emerges into the light.

 Although art was a favourite subject at school, I was encouraged to take a more ‘academic’ route, studying English at Edinburgh University and working for twenty years as a librarian and researcher, as well as raising three boys.